 ❑ Write the content for your brochure.
 If needed, use a professional copywriter to craft compelling content.

 ❑ Consider adding a sales letter to go with the brochure.
 There’s a saying in marketing that “the letter sells, the brochure tells.”
 A brochure on its own is not likely to sell the appointment or the product.
 Unless the brochure is given to the prospect by a salesperson, a letter is typically needed to move the client to action.

 ❑ Choose the right size and format.
 The size and format of your brochure depends on your target audience, the purpose of your brochure, and how it’s going to be used.
 Is it for use in stores?
 In direct mail?
 Or both?
-You can choose from various paper sizes and formats such as bi-fold, tri-fold, gate-fold, or z-fold.
+You can choose from various paper sizes and formats such as bi-fold, tri-fold, map fold, z-fold or any number of gatefolds.
 Talk with your designer and print provider to find the best options.

 ❑ Create a compelling, simple design.
 Your brochure should be visually appealing and easy to read.
 Avoid clutter.
 Use clear, concise text and a consistent color scheme to create a professional look.
 Use visuals to break up text and make the brochure more visually attractive.